 If you are looking for a Greek island escape that offers tradition, beauty, value for money and amazing food then island of Naxos in the Cyclades should be on your list.

 On our recent 6-week trip to Greece was decided to focus on just one island group, the Cyclades, and choose 3 islands to explore over 2 weeks.
-Naxos was a great fit for this itinerary because it had a good measure of things to see, a diverse landscape and plenty of local Greek life to keep us well amused for our 6-day visit.
+Naxos was a great fit for this itinerary because it had a good measure of things to see, a diverse landscape, amazing food, and plenty of local Greek life to keep us well amused for our 6-day visit.

 Naxos lies almost in the centre of the Cyclades and is the biggest island in the group making it a good base to use while you explore some of the nearby islands.